Tennee | August 19, 2019

 It is important to take into consideration that MCAS is a protective defensive reaction that your body mounts in response to a foreign invader that the body does not recognize.
 This means that its crucial to look at your environment: both internally and externally.
-Mold is one of the largest drivers of MCAS known, as it activates mast cells to secrete pro inflammatory cytokines into the body causing systemic inflammation.
+Mold is one of the largest drivers of MCAS known, as it activates mast cells to secrete pro-inflammatory cytokines into the body causing systemic inflammation.
 The second largest driver comes in the form of infection.

 My own story with mold and MCAS

 Honestly, I spent years trying to figure out why I was inflamed.
 It took 6 months after moving into a house that had a hidden mold problem for my body to start reacting.
-However its important to note that the mold was hidden we so we didn’t suspect anything environmental.
+However, it’s important to note that the mold was hidden we so we didn’t suspect anything environmental.
 After too many trials and errors, I realized that the chronic bladder condition I was dealing with called IC or interstitial cystitis was the result of MCAS.
-This in turn was the result of mold exposure.
-Before realizing that the MCAS was born of mold, I spent years working with well meaning specialists knocking down layer upon layer of infection thinking hidden lyme or co infections were the cause of my bladder issues.
-However despite the antibiotics and herbs I was taking, the inflammation was never permanently alleviated.
+This, in turn, was the result of mold exposure.
+Before realizing that the MCAS was born of mold, I spent years working with well-meaning specialists knocking down layer upon layer of infection thinking hidden Lyme or co-infections were the cause of my bladder issues.
+However, despite the antibiotics and herbs I was taking, the inflammation was never permanently alleviated.
 Fast forward a few years (I know, its crazy how long it took) after taking every herb known to man to rebuild the GAG layer in my bladder I couldn't figure out why my bladder lining was not healing.
-However, I finally started to move the needle when I gave up my black tea, and started antihistamine support.
-The mold testing came last, and in hindsight, it should have come first, but I suppose everything happens for a reason, and I now know alot about chronic inflammatory conditions!
+However, I finally started to move the needle when I gave up my black tea and started antihistamine support.
+The mold testing came last, and in hindsight, it should have come first, but I suppose everything happens for a reason, and I now know a lot about chronic inflammatory conditions!

-1.I had my data analyzed from 23andme and I looked at my histamine snps to see if the DAO enzyme snps were working properly.
-As it turned out, most of my snps showed an impaired ability to break down histamine y
+- I had my data analyzed from 23andme and I looked at my histamine SNPs to see if the DAO enzyme SNPs were working properly.
+As it turned out, most of my SNPs showed an impaired ability to break down histamine y

-2.I noticed that whenever we left the house for a vacation that my symptoms would be get better.
+- I noticed that whenever we left the house for a vacation that my symptoms would get better.

-3.I noticed during my period when estrogen was the lowest that I didn’t have any pain in my bladder.
+- I noticed during my period when estrogen was the lowest that I didn’t have any pain in my bladder.
 This is common with MCAS.

-4. We tested our house for mold and it came back positive.
+- We tested our house for mold and it came back positive.